-A mail-based correspondence program for incarcerated people
+A self-directed, in-cell study program for incarcerated people

 Think you got it all figured out?

 Take The Preseason Pretest to see if you have anything to learn from H2.0

 The Preseason is a 348-page, softcover Hustle Guide with 12 evidence-based crash courses—each packed with self-assessments, journal exercises, case studies, testimonials, and success stories.
 Once students complete the 12 crash courses, they take a final exam that is mailed to Hustle 2.0 for grading.
 Those who pass earn a certificate.

 - 5On lockdown during COVID-19